Door hardware and low-voltage wiring for Santa Clara and Bay Area properties.

 Commercial door hardware installation cost depends on the number of openings, door and frame condition, lock or latch requirements, closer condition, electric strike installation, maglock installation, access control wiring, low-voltage security wiring, conduit paths, and coordination with nearby systems.
 Elwin starts with a site walk so the scope reflects the building.

-The right hardware and wiring plan starts with the door, frame, lock, power path, cable path, and systems that need to work together.
+The right hardware and wiring plan starts with the door, frame, latch, lock, strike, power path, cable path, and systems that need to work together every day.

 Schedule a site walk